 Partnering to Change Lives

 Professional referrals open doors that may otherwise be closed.
 As a school counselor or social services professional, you transform lives every day.
-Milton Hershey School has a similar goal, to give low-income children the opportunity to be their greatest selves through a life-changing educational experience.
+Milton Hershey School has a similar goal, to give working-class children with lower income the opportunity to be their greatest selves through a life-changing educational experience.

 MHS: A School Like No Other